Skip to main content

 #!/bin/bash

-# Anyscale recommends using the cloud name as your EKS namespace.
+# Anyscale uses 'anyscale-operator' as the default EKS namespace.

 # Specify the AWS region and name of your EKS cluster.